Airtune/73-meta-tokens/meta_ledger_protocol/atomic_swap.md

 #### `atomic_swap_representative`

 Representative field can be represented as a 64-char hex.
-The hex is split segments encoding requirements for a swap.
+The hex is split into segments encoding requirements for a swap.

-`ban_1atomicswap` is used as a header to detect `send#atomic_swap` blocks followed by encoded data.
+`ban_1atomicswap` is used as a header to detect `send#atomic_swap` blocks containing encoded requirements.

-`asset height` is the Banano block height for the frontier block in the asset chain.
+`asset height` is the Banano block height for the frontier block of the asset to swap.

-`receive height` is the recipient account block height + 1.
+`receive height` is the recipient's current account block height + 1.

 `min raw` is the minimum amount of raw to send back for the swap to be valid.
-The payment block must immediatly follow the `receive#atomic_swap` since any other send/receive/change block will cancel the swap.

 |             | header        | asset height | receive height | min raw                         |
 | ----------- | ------------- | ------------ | -------------- | ------------------------------- |